ztobin/-RES-/[Links]/[Android] Udacity Curriculum.md

 # FAQ / Resources

 > Is there any kind of support network available for the courses?
 Yes.
 Udacity offers [official course forums](https://discussions.udacity.com/c/standalone-courses) that are accessible to all students ( *both free & paid* ).

 > Are Nanodegree projects & material included in the free courses?
 For the most part.
 See [**this article**](https://udacity.zendesk.com/hc/en-us/articles/208018403-Are-Nanodegree-course-and-project-materials-available-for-free) on Udacity's support page.

 > I'm interested in receiving the Nanodegree, but I can't afford to pay the $200-300 monthly fees for 6-12 months.
 Is there a cheaper way to complete the program?
 [According to Udacity's blog](http://blog.udacity.com/2015/06/how-you-can-afford-the-nanodegree.html), you can work the course material for free, and then go back & complete the actual Nanodegree program in 2 months ( *the minimum enrollment period* ).

 Additionally, you have two options on how you could go about this:

 [**Nanodegree**](https://www.udacity.com/nanodegree)
-`Graduate in 12 months, get a 50% tuition refund`
+> Graduate in 12 months, get a 50% tuition refund

 (`$199/MONTH` × 2) - `50% refund` =
 `$199 total`
-&nbsp;

 [**Nanodegree Plus**](https://www.udacity.com/nanodegree/plus)
+> Get hired or receive a full tuition refund

 (`$299/MONTH` × 2) =
-`$598 total` ( *assuming you manage to find a job within 6 months* ) OR
+`$598 total` ( *assuming you manage to find a job within 6 months* )
+OR
 `$0` ( *assuming you comply with the terms of the Nanodegree Plus program* )

 &nbsp;